 Gingerboy Brings Modern Cuisine

-Gingerboy is a popular restaurant featuring acclaimed chef Teague Ezard that brings modern Asian flavours and cuisine to Melbourne.
+Gingerboy is a popular restaurant featuring acclaimed chef Teague Ezard that brings modern Asian flavours and cuisine to Melbourne and is one of the best restaurants in Chinatown and Melbourne.
 Here you will find inventiveness, freshness and flair with a sophisticated ambience.

 To be honest I am writing this article after having visited some months ago, but I was highly impressed (and intend to visit again soon for an update).
 Gingerboy is one of the best restaurants in Chinatown for sure, and is the favourite of many of my foodie friends when it comes to Asian flavours with finesse (if I can be so general).